saurabhbajaj207/CarpeDiem/README.md

 + Intuitive directory tree structure for diary entries(year->month->day format).

 + To run the application:

     1)Change the folder to CarpeDiem in command prompt.

     2)Then type- "venv\Scripts\activate" to activate virtualenv environment.

+    3)Type "python main.py" to run the application.(installed python2 required)

+    OR

+    1)install pycrypto lib using "pip install pycrypto"

+    2)Change the folder to CarpeDiem in command prompt.

-    3)Type "python main.py" to run the application.
+    3)Type "python main.py" to run the application.(installed python2 required)